RobertS0015/Basic_SQL/README.md

-This is code for creating and tweaking database in SQL and using several queries to better access data that can be used for multiple applications when needed later by a data analyst or scientist.
+This is code for creating and tweaking database in SQL and using a few queries to better access and engineer the data so it can be used for multiple applications when needed later by a data analyst or scientist.